Visit majormaps.vcu.edu for the online version with links.

 • Single out prospective employers and create a job or graduate school search strategy at least 8 months before graduation.

-• Make appointment with Career Services to finalize plans after graduation.
+• Make an appointment with Career Services to finalize plans after graduation.